 The Hoffa fat pad may be structurally connected to the infrapatellar plica and be stretched with movement.

 The Hoffa's fat pad is also known as the infrapatellar fat pad because of its situation below the patella.
 The other two notable fat pads are found above the patella, where they cushion the area behind the quads tendon in front of the femur.
-Because the fat pads are flexible, they change shape as the knee bends and straightens.

 Back to top